Maik13579/SimpleGraspingPipeline/README.md

   The number of top grasp candidates (sorted by score) to return.
 - `geometry_msgs/Point approach_direction`
   The desired approach direction for the grasp candidates (default is (1, 0, 0) if not provided).
-- `float32 thresh_rad`
+- `float32 thresh_deg`
-  The angular threshold (in radians) for filtering grasp candidates based on their approach direction.
+  The angular threshold (in degree) for filtering grasp candidates based on their approach direction.
   A value of 0 disables filtering.
 - `float32 pre_grasp_dist`
   The distance along the approach direction from the grasp pose to compute the pre-grasp pose.